lrtsuser/LRTS/README.md

 ### Collect more builds from evaluated projects

 We need a valid GitHub API token to query some build data from GitHub.
-Before running the artifact, please follow the [official documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) and [Github personal access tokens](https://github.com/settings/tokens) to get a GitHub API token, and put the token in `self.tokens` in `token_pool.py`.
+Before running the artifact, please follow the [official documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) and [Github personal access tokens](https://github.com/settings/tokens) to get a GitHub API token, and put the token in `self.tokens` in `token_pool.py` as string.

 To collect data (e.g, test report, log, metadata) of more PR builds from the evaluated project, run: